-(7) Governors should avoid any circumstance which is, or could become in conflict with the interests of the Institute, including any related party transaction, and must disclose such circumstances to the Institute and obtain requisite approval from the Board of Governors.
+(7) Everyone must avoid any circumstance which is, or could become in conflict with the interests of the Institute, including any related party transaction, and must disclose such circumstances to the Institute and obtain requisite approval from the Board of Governors.

 4. DISCIPLINARY PROCESS

 The following process and procedures apply to Governors.
 Employees Grievance and Disciplinary process are covered under the Employee Handbook.